Google paid for NYC data (or not); Chicago removed indemnification

 New York's MTA, a much larger agency than WMATA,

 apparently was able to negotiate some kind of payment from Google in exchange for providing its transit data for Google Transit.
 Update: Google officially denied that this is true.
+Chicago, whose system is closer to Metro's size, did not or could not, but they did get rid of the indemnification requirement.
+This information could help us understand what Metro might be able to get out of a deal with Google.

 As we've discussed previously, Metro hasn't yet come to an agreement with Google to include its services in the Google Transit trip planners.
 Both Google and Metro have proposed licensing agreements, and up to now neither has agreed to the others' terms.